 Step #7: Dry The Carpet

-After scrubbing the affected area with water and disinfecting spray, it’s time to dry it using a fan and dehumidifier.
+After scrubbing the affected area with water and disinfecting spray, it’s time to dry it using a fan and commercial dehumidifier.
 Open the doors and windows to allow the moisture to easily escape.

 - In case of a serious leak or overflow, remove the carpet.
 If you wish to keep it, roll the carpet into a plastic and bring it to a professional cleaner.
 Carpet pads must be replaced.